chrisgrieser/chrisgrieser.github.io/README.md

 - [Strato](https://www.strato.de/) for the domain.
 - [Cloudflare](http://www.cloudflare.com) was used as DNS service.

-I followed the instructions on the Fruition website (which are down at the moment).
+I followed the instructions on the Fruition website.

 ### Past issues with Fruition
 - ["Issue with your iOS app" error · Issue #55](https://github.com/stephenou/fruitionsite/issues/55#issuecomment-1978266460)